What is Dry Needling?

 Dry needling is a form of therapy in which sterile filament needles are inserted into myofascial trigger points – i.e. painful knots in muscles tendons, ligaments, or near nerves – in order to stimulate a healing response in many painful musculoskeletal conditions.

 - No substance is injected by the needle, hence the term “dry’ needling.

-- Dry needling is science-based, Western medicine intervention which differs from acupuncture by means of the philosophy, clinical reasoning and types of conditions treated.
+- Dry needling is a science-based, Western medicine intervention which differs from acupuncture by means of the philosophy, clinical reasoning and types of conditions treated.
 Unlike acupuncture, dry needling does not have the purpose of altering the flow of energy (“Qi”) along traditional Chinese meridians and affecting organ systems.

-- It is a means of accessing trigger points that are deep and difficult to access by other manual therapies.
+- It is a means of accessing trigger points that are deep and difficult to reach by other manual therapies.
 Trigger points can cause dysfunction in how muscle and connective tissue (fascia) should be able to move.

 Is Dry Needling safe?

 Dry needling is very safe; however, serious side effects can occur in less than 0.01% (1 in 10,000) teatments.
 A serious side effect from dry needling is lung collapse (pneumothorax) from a chest wall needle puncture.
 If you have shortness of breath, increased breathing rate, chest pain, dry cough, bluish skin or excessive sweating after a dry needling treatment, you should immediately see a physician.
 Nerves or blood vessels may be temporarily damaged from dry needling, resulting in pain, numbness, or tingling which is also a very rare event.
-Damage to internal organs following needling is an extremely rare event (l in 200,000).

 The most common side effects include: